 Our dog’s actions may not seem a big deal, but something like sitting in a new house or hotel lobby may make it feel like a significant accomplishment.

-Things you can do when traveling is to ensure your puppy will feel safe and comfortable.
+Things you can do when travelling is to ensure your puppy will feel safe and comfortable.
 “The more praise we can give, the more confidence becomes.

 Keep Up Good Routines in a Calm Tone

-When traveling with your dog, we think we want to give them a great vacation, but we often think about the trip through the lens of the human experience.
+When travelling with our dog, we think we want to give them a great vacation, but we often think about the trip through the lens of the human experience.
 Some people may feel their dog doesn’t need them because they don’t like rules on vacation.
 It is a mistake as dogs thrive on routines.

 Tips to Enforce